 This option defines if the configured microflow (see Microflow below) for this event will have the object (which has been or will be created, committed, deleted, or rolled back) as an argument.
 This is useful if you want to do some checks in your event handler on the object being committed, for example.

 If you set this to No, you can only specify a microflow with no parameters.

 This property defines the microflow that is executed for the specified event.
 The microflow is required to have a certain parameter and return type depending on the moment and event of the event handler:

-- Microflows of all event handlers except for ‘before create’ get the object on which the event occurs as parameter.
+- Microflows of all event handlers except Before + Create get the object on which the event occurs as parameter.

-- Microflows that are executed before the event should return a Boolean value that specifies whether the event should continue (True) or be cancelled (False).
-When multiple microflows handle the same event, it is cancelled immediately when one of the microflows returns False.
+- Microflows that are executed before the event should return a Boolean value that specifies whether the event should continue (true) or be cancelled (false).
+When multiple microflows handle the same event, it is cancelled immediately when one of the microflows returns false.
 In that case, some microflows might not be executed at all.
-Using this feature it is for example possible to cancel committing an object when a certain condition is not met.
+Using this feature, it is possible to cancel committing an object when a certain condition is not met, for example.

-By enabling this option the event handler will raise an error when the microflow returns false.
+If this option is enabled, the event handler raises an error when the microflow returns false.
 You can then use error handling to detect whether the event handler returned false.
-This makes ‘before commit’ event handlers more like native validation.
-If this option is disabled, a ‘before commit’ event handler can only stop the commit from happening but the rest of the microflow will still be executed.
+This makes Before + Commit event handlers more like native validation.
+If this option is disabled, a Before + Commit event handler can only stop the commit from happening, but the rest of the microflow will still be executed.